fzipp/canvas/README.md

 }
 ```

+After starting the program,
-After the program has been started, the canvas can be accessed by
+you can access the canvas by opening http://localhost:8080
-opening http://localhost:8080 in a web browser.
+in a web browser.

-The server does not immediately send each drawing operation to the client,
+The server doesn't immediately send each drawing operation to the client
-but buffers them until the `Flush` method gets called.
+but instead buffers them until the `Flush` method is called.
-The flush should happen once the image, or an animation frame is complete.
+The flush should occur once the image or an animation frame is complete;
-Without a flush nothing gets displayed.
+otherwise, nothing will be displayed.

 Each client connection starts its own run function as a goroutine.
-Access to
-shared state between client connections must be synchronized.
-If you do not
+Access to shared state between client connections must be synchronized.
-want to share state between connections you should keep it local to the run
+If you don't want to share state between connections,
+you should keep it local to the run function
-function and pass the state to other functions called by the run function.
+and pass the state to other functions called by the run function.

 ### An animation loop

+To create an animation,
-You can create an animation by putting a `for` loop in the `run` function.
+you can use a `for` loop within the `run` function.
+Inside this loop,
-Within this loop the `ctx.Events()` channel should be observed for a
+observe the `ctx.Events()` channel
-`canvas.CloseEvent` to exit the loop when the connection is closed.
+for a `canvas.CloseEvent` to exit the loop
+when the connection is closed.

-A useful pattern is to create a struct that holds the animation state and
+A useful pattern is to create a struct
+that holds the animation state
-has an update and a draw method:
+and has both an update and a draw method:

 ```go
 package main